 LABEL DESCRIPTION Profile Name Enter a descriptive name for the profile.
 Internet Blocking Click this switch to enable or disable Internet access.
-When the switch turns blue , the function is enabled.
+When the switch goes to the right, the function is enabled.
 Otherwise, it's not.
 Profile Device List This field shows the devices selected on the right for this profile.
 Blocking Schedule This field shows the time during which Internet access is blocked on the profile device(s).
 Select a device(s) on your network for this profile.